Griffith, Indiana

 Griffith is a town in North and St. John townships in Lake County, Indiana, United States.
 It is a part of the Chicago metropolitan area.
 The population was 16,420 in 2020.
 The town's population is currently declining at a rate of 0.69% annually.
-Griffith is the town with the 11th largest population and 17th largest town by area in the State of Indiana.
+Griffith has the 11th largest population and 17th largest area by size of incorporated municipalities in Lake County, Indiana.

 History

 The Griffith State Bank, E.J. and E. Griffith Interlocking Tower and Griffith Grand Trunk Depot are listed in the National Register of Historic Places.
 In 2018, citizens of Griffith voted by a margin of 98% to 2% to leave Calumet Township, in part because of the high property taxes they pay to the township, which also includes Gary, relative to the services received.
 The town is now part of North Township.

 Geography

 Griffith is 630 ft above sea level.
 The town's boundaries encompass part of the ancient Calumet shorelines of Lake Michigan.
 Griffith has a total area of 7.768 sqmi, all land.

 Griffith borders the town of Highland to the west, the city of Hammond to the northwest, the city of Gary to the northeast, the town of Schererville to the south, and unincorporated Calumet Township to the east.
+The small old downtown area of Griffith is located at the intersection of Broad and Main Streets.